 Fortunately there are numerous resources which presume some programming knowledge to begin with, such as

-- the popular Learn You a Haskell For Great Good!
+- the popular and free online book Learn You a Haskell For Great Good!

 - University of Glasgow's Functional Programming in Haskell course